garcia-sonia/walkies-knocklyon/README.md

 3. Intended outcome: Clear visibility of links accross the website.
   - Issue: Some of the feedback I got from friends is that the direct links to the register form from other sections (eg. from the Newsletter section) were not clearly visible as neither was the link to the GoFundMe page from the Donate section.
 The links were emphasized (em) and also were underlined on hover but were not visible at first view and could be missed.
   - Fix: Using the same color palette of the website I used a different font color (white and orange) depending on the background color (white over orange and green and orange over white).
+  - Refix: My mentor advised me to reset the font-color of every hypertex to the original dark grey after checking with an accessibility tool, as accessibility scored low and the target audience is prone to have eyesight issues.
+I underlined every hypertext instead to make them stand out from the rest of the text and I also increase the font-size to 105% on hover to give a feeling of movement but without using Javascript.

 4. Intended outcome: Center the About us section image in its div
   - Issue: The div containing the image floats right and the image itself was not centered in the div.
 The align-items and text-align attributes were not achieving the desired outcome.